ssenmosip/mosip-temp-documentation/FRS-ID-Repository.md

 ## 2. ID Services Which Access the Repository [**[↑]**](#table-of-content)
 ### 2.1 Target Users [**[↑]**](#table-of-content)

-* Registration Processor can use Identity Repo services to create and update Identity information associated with a UIN
+* Registration Processor can use Identity Repository services to create and update identity information associated with a UIN
-* ID Authentication can use Identity Repo services to validate an input UIN and read identity details associated with a UIN
+* ID Authentication can use Identity Repository services to validate an input UIN and read identity details associated with a UIN
-* Resident Services can use Update ID API when an Individual requests for updating ID details like address
+* Resident Services can use Update ID API when an individual requests for updating ID details like address

 ### 2.2 Key Features [**[↑]**](#table-of-content)

 * Store identity information for a given UIN
-* Update Identity information partially or status of UIN
+* Update identity information partially or status of UIN
-* Read Identity Information associated with a valid UIN
+* Read identity Information associated with a valid UIN
-* Read Identity Information for a given RID
+* Read identity Information for a given RID
 * Check status of UIN for validating a UIN

 Please refer to section related to [**ID Repository services**](#3-id-repository-services-).

-The Identity data stored inside the ID repository is encrypted.
+The identity data stored inside the ID repository is encrypted.
 The Identity Repository is the most critical storage repository and is configured keeping the following non-functional aspects in mind:
 * Scalability
 * Performance
 * High Availability